 Internships, Volunteering & Shadowing

 Medical schools will expect that you have some experience in the medical environment, even if it is just shadowing a doctor.
-We have relationships with several facilities within walking distance of the campus and a dedicated shuttle to take you to more distant sites.
+We have relationships with several facilities within walking distance of the campus.
 You can find a list of our current internship sites.